UVCGAN: UNet Vision Transformer cycle-consistent GAN for unpaired image-to-image translation: Related work

-Convolutional neural network (CNN) architecture has been a popular choice for computer vision tasks.
-In the natural language processing (NLP) field, the attention mechanism and transformer-style architecture have surpassed previous models, such as hidden Markov models and recurrent neural networks in open benchmark tasks.
-Compared to CNNs, transformers can capture long-distance patterns, which are common in nature.
-Applications of transformers in computer vision have debuted in~\cite{dosovitskiy_image_2020}, while other recent work has shown that a CNN-transformer hybrid can achieve better performance~\cite{xiao_early_2021,guo_cmt_2021}.
-In this work, we will examine how much improvement transformer and GAN training techniques can bring to the classic \cyc.
+\textbf{Transformer Architecture for Computer Vision.} Convolutional neural network (CNN) architecture is a popular choice for computer vision tasks.
+In the natural language processing (NLP) field, the attention mechanism and transformer-style architecture have surpassed previous models, such as hidden Markov models and recurrent neural networks, in open benchmark tasks.
+Compared to CNNs, transformers can more efficiently capture non-local patterns, which are common in nature.
+Applications of transformers in computer vision debuted in~\cite{dosovitskiy2020image}, while other recent work has shown that a CNN-transformer hybrid can achieve better performance~\cite{xiao_early_2021,guo_cmt_2021}.

+\textbf{Self-supervised Pre-training.} Self-supervised pre-training primes network initial weights by training the network on artificial tasks derived from the original data without supervision.
+This is especially important for training models with a large amount of parameters on a small labeled dataset as they tend to overfit.
+There are many innovative ways to create these artificial self-supervision tasks.
+Examples in computer vision include image inpainting~\cite{pathak_context_2016}, solving jigsaw puzzles~\cite{noroozi_unsupervised_2016}, predicting image rotations~\cite{komodakis_unsupervised_2018}, multitask learning~\cite{doersch_multi-task_2017}, contrastive learning~\cite{chen_simple_2020,chen_exploring_2021}, and teacher-student latent bootstrapping~\cite{grill2020bootstrap,caron2021emerging}.
+Common pre-training methods in NLP include the auto-regressive~\cite{radford2018improving} and mask-filling~\cite{devlin2019bert} tasks.
+In the mask-filling task, some parts of the sentence are masked, and the network is tasked with predicting the missing parts from their context.
+Once a model is pre-trained, it can be fine-tuned for multiple downstream tasks using much smaller labeled datasets.